etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/dbsource.md

 In this example, only the `Value` property will be included in the SQL `SELECT` statement.
 The `Timestamp` property will be ignored during data retrieval.

-{{< callout context="note" icon="outline/info-circle" >}}
+{{< callout context="tip" icon="outline/rocket" >}}
-If no SelectColumn attributes or SelectColumns are specified, all properties that have a matching column name in the database will be included in the query.
+If no `SelectColumn` attributes or `SelectColumns` are specified, all properties that have a matching column name in the database will be included in the query.
+Mappings defined via `[DbColumnMap]` attributes or the `ColumnMapping` property are also respected during bulk selection.
 {{< /callout >}}

 #### Programmatic Alternative: Using `SelectColumns` Property